MalignantCarp/obsidian-word-statistics/README.md

 Note that if Obsidian when a file is changed in an external editor and a change is made within Obsidian to that file within the 15 minute time period, it will show up as words added/deleted instead of imported/exported.

 ### Time Periods
-Time periods are 15 minutes long and are calculcated to end at exactly the :00, :15, :30, and :45 minute mark of each hour UTC.
-This was chosen due to time zones that have 30 or 45 minute adjustments from UTC.
+Time periods are 15 minutes long at most and are calculcated to end at exactly the :00, :15, :30, and :45 minute mark of each hour UTC.
+This was chosen due to time zones that have 30 or 45 minute adjustments from UTC to ensure that there are no overlap across days.

 Writing time interacts with time periods.
 If you stop typing and later resume typing before the writing timeout has expired and the time period has not yet ended, your writing time will be adjusted as though you had not stopped writing.
-If the time period had ended, writing time will not be adjusted and will instead begin anew in the new time period.
+If the time period has ended, writing time will not be adjusted and will instead begin anew in the new time period.

+Stats are recorded on a per-file basis, so switching between files will effectively end your current time period at the moment it was last typed in and create a new period when you return to the file.
+This is to avoid time counting twice.

 ### WPM
 There are 4 WPM statistics:
- - WPM: Words per minute, which is equal to the number of words added divided by the duration of the period, minus air.
+ - WPM: Words per minute, which is equal to the number of net words (words added + words imported - words deleted - words exported) divided by duration.
- - WPMA: Words per minute (adjusted), which is equal to the number of words added divided by writing time (this is pretty close to typing speed unless you make a lot of brief stops during writing)
+ - WPMA: Words per minute (adjusted), which is equal to net words added divided by writing time (this is pretty close to typing speed unless you make a lot of brief stops during writing)
- - NWPM: Net words per minute, which is equal to the net words (words added - words deleted) divided by the duration of the period, minus air.
+ - WAPM: Words added per minute, which is equal to words added divided by the duration.
- - NWPMA: Net words per minute (adjusted), which is equal to the net words divided by writing time.
+ - WAPMA: Words added per minute (adjusted), which is equal to words added divided by writing time.

 ## Planned Features
 - [ ] Non-English language support - The main challenge with this feature is in coming up with some universal regex for counting words.
 Mine is potentially more robust than the internal word counting algorithm, but the internal one is supposedly multi-lingual, which mine is not.
 I will need test cases and breakdowns of what results are obtained and what results _should_ be obtained in order to make the necessary determinations for counting non-English words.